nishantjoshi-007/PowerUp/README.md

 ## :star2: PowerUp: Unlocking Video Game Sales Predictions

 <div align='center'>

-<p>Welcome to the 'PowerUp' Github repository, where we dive into the fascinating world of sales predictions in the video game industry through the lens of machine learning.
-This project aims to address the subtle yet significant challenge of making accurate sales forecasts, which are crucial for budgeting and timely game development, ultimately leading to profitability.</p>
+<p>Welcome to the 'PowerUp' GitHub repository!
+This project is dedicated to enhancing video game sales predictions through the strategic application of machine learning models.
+Our work focuses on evaluating the efficacy of various predictive models, aiding companies in the video game industry to establish well-informed budgets and development timelines.</p>
 <h4> <span> · </span> <a href="https://github.com/nishantjoshi-007/PowerUp/blob/master/README.md"> Documentation </a> <span> · </span> <a href="https://github.com/nishantjoshi-007/PowerUp/issues"> Report Bug </a> <span> · </span> <a href="https://github.com/nishantjoshi-007/PowerUp/issues"> Request Feature </a> </h4>

 </div>